List of Teenage Mutant Ninja Turtles characters: Agent Bishop

-A future version known as President Bishop appears in TMNT: Fast Forward.
-As head of the Pan-Galactic Alliance, he maintains as a friendly pro-alien liaison to the Turtles in the future after flashbacks reveal an alien prisoner saved his life 50 years in the past.
+A future version known as President Bishop appears in Teenage Mutant Ninja Turtles: Fast Forward.
+As head of the Pan-Galactic Alliance, he has become a pro-alien liaison to the Turtles after an alien prisoner saved his life 50 years prior.

-Agent John Bishop was introduced as simply John a character in Mirage Comics who appears in Tales of TMNT Vol 2 #61 as a cameo connected to Razorback.

 An alternate version of Bishop, an Utrom, was introduced in the 2012 television series; this one appears as an ally rather than an enemy of the Turtles and battled the Kraang.
 He was voiced by Nolan North.

 An IDW version of John Bishop exists, as the son of Wayne Bishop, founder of the EPF.
 Wayne infused his infant son, a sickly preemie, with alien DNA obtained from the Roswell incident to save him from an early death, but thereby turned him into a disfigured mutant who requires a robotic exobody to appear human.

 A reimagined, female incarnation of Bishop named Dr. Josefina Bishop appears in Tales of the Teenage Mutant Ninja Turtles.
-She is an inventor who is later recruited into the Earth Protection Force.
+She is an inventor who is later recruited into the Earth Protection Force who receives Rod Underwood Jr. as a benefactor.